UniversalDependencies/docs/_sms/index.md

 * The comparative is formed with the suffix -Vb '-er', and the superlative is formed by adding the -mõs, -mmus.
 * Polarity in Skolt Sámi is found in the negative verbs and particles.

+#### Verbal features
+* Mood has 4 possible values: Ind, Imp, Cnd, Pot.
+* Finite verbs are marked for the categories of tense: Prt (past) and Pres (non-past); person: first, second and third in combination with number singular and plural.
+There is an additional indefinite person conjugation indicated by fourth person singular.
+* Verbs have many forms of regular derivation, one specifically is the inchoative _-škueʹtted_ (begin to X), which, when the verb undergoes negation, conveys the meaning (begin not to X).

 ## Syntax